FloydMa1/CurseOfStrahd/World/Barovia.md

 Here, the details of Van Richten's Tower, a dilapidated structure that originally belonged to the wizard Khazan.

 ## The Wizard of Wines(W)
-Here, we visit the Wizard of Wines, the vineyard and winery that provides Barovia much of its wine.
+Here, we visit [[The Wizard of Wines]], the vineyard and winery that provides Barovia much of its wine.

 ## The Amber Temple(X)
 Here, we delve into the Amber Temple, the dungeon complex where Strahd gave himself to the Dark Powers.